Does mesoscopic elasticity control viscous slowing down in glassforming liquids?: Introduction

 Since the energy distribution of soft QLMs is scale-free,\cite{modes_prl_2016,modes_prl_2018,gonzalezlopez2020universality} it is not possible to sharply determine their characteristic energy from the vibrational spectrum alone, as discussed at length in Refs.~\citenum{cge_paper,pinching_pnas}.
-While anharmonic frameworks that embed definitions of QLMs have been put forward,\cite{SciPost2016,kapteijns2020nonlinear,richard2021simple} it is currently impossible to detect a glass' full population soft excitations.
+While anharmonic frameworks that embed definitions of QLMs have been put forward,\cite{SciPost2016,kapteijns2020nonlinear,richard2021simple} it is currently impossible to detect the full population of soft excitations in a glass.
 Instead, in Refs.~\citenum{cge_paper,pinching_pnas} it was proposed that a good proxy for QLMs' characteristic energy can be obtained by considering the energy associated with a glass' typical response to local force dipoles, referred to in what follows as the \emph{dipole stiffness} $\kappa$.
-As we shall show below, $\kappa$ is highly sensitive to the formation history of the glass, and increases significantly more with annealing compared to the athermal shear modulus $G$.
+As we shall show below, $\kappa$ is highly sensitive to the formation history of the glass, and increases significantly more with annealing at low temperatures compared to the athermal shear modulus $G$.

-Let us briefly review and illustrate the key ideas of Refs.~\citenum{cge_paper,pinching_pnas} that are relevant to our discussion; \autoref{fig:mode_dipole_comparison} demonstrates the similarity between a soft QLM --- a \emph{rare} mechanical fluctuation --- and a \emph{typical} response of the same glass to a local force dipole. \autoref{fig:microscopic_comparison} shows that the spatial map of motion-propensity \cite{harrowell_isoconfiguration} in a viscous computer liquid is highly correlated with the spatial map of $\kappa$ measured in the inherent state (IHS) underlying the initial liquid configuration.
-Importantly, \autoref{fig:microscopic_comparison} further shows (see circles and figure caption) that soft dipole stiffnesses are correlated with the loci of soft QLMs.\cite{cge_statistics_jcp_2020} Finally and of particular relevance, \autoref{fig:kappa_and_G} demonstrates the sensitivity of the \emph{mean} dipole stiffness $\kappa(\Tp)$ to thermal annealing, quantified by the parent temperature $\Tp$ from which glasses were instantaneously quenched: the variation of $\kappa(\Tp)$ is almost 100\% over the range accessible with molecular dynamics simulations, compared to a variation of only 26\% of $G$.
+Let us briefly review and illustrate the key ideas of Refs.~\citenum{cge_paper,pinching_pnas} that are relevant to our discussion; \autoref{fig:mode_dipole_comparison} demonstrates the similarity between a soft QLM --- a \emph{rare} mechanical fluctuation --- and a \emph{typical} response of the same glass to a local force dipole. \autoref{fig:microscopic_comparison} shows that the spatial map of motion-propensity \cite{harrowell_isoconfiguration} in a viscous computer liquid is highly correlated with the spatial map of $\kappa$ measured in the inherent structure (IHS) underlying the initial liquid configuration.
+Importantly, \autoref{fig:microscopic_comparison} further shows (see circles and figure caption) that soft dipole stiffnesses are correlated with the loci of soft QLMs.\cite{cge_statistics_jcp_2020} Finally and of particular relevance here, \autoref{fig:kappa_and_G} demonstrates the sensitivity of the \emph{mean} dipole stiffness $\kappa(\Tp)$ to thermal annealing, quantified by the parent temperature $\Tp$ from which glasses were instantaneously quenched: the variation of $\kappa(\Tp)$ is almost 100\% over the range accessible with molecular dynamics simulations, compared to a variation of only 26\% of $G$.

 The above line of reasoning --- \emph{i.e.}, that the characteristic stiffness of QLMs may control the structural relaxation rate, and that this highly annealing-dependent stiffness is faithfully captured by the characteristic (mean) dipole stiffness $\kappa(\Tp)$ --- naturally leads to the hypothesis that the energy scale $\Delta E(T)$ of \autoref{eq:kramers_relation} should be proportional to $\kappa(T)\!\equiv\!\kappa(\Tp = T)$.
 We emphasize that this hypothesis rests crucially on the simplifying assumption that upon lowering the temperature, the relevant energy barriers for relaxation in the viscous liquid are homogeneously rescaled by the single curvature $\kappa$, representing a characteristic energy scale of the glass.